frontenddogma/css-optimization-basics/manuscript/operation.md

 The Unused CSS crawler goes furthest where we actually want to go, to have something that tells us with considerable certainty what is used and what’s not.
 (It has become one of my favorite tools for CSS rule hygiene optimization.)

 I> Images have always been a matter of optimization on the Web.
-At first they hadn’t been recognized as something to optimize for and rather served the systemic _deterioration_ of websites by being used endlessly to build entire layouts, then layout tables (though in a way, they only served optimization of said layouts).
+At first they hadn’t been recognized as something to optimize for and rather, as the infamous “spacer GIFs,” served the systemic _deterioration_ of websites by being used endlessly to build entire layouts, then layout tables (though in a way, they only served optimization of said layouts).
 But then our attention was on
 I>
 I> * what formats to use for quality and compression (“GIF or JPG?”);
 I> * how to compress images;
-I> * how to limit the number of images (to limit the number of HTTP requests);
+I> * how to limit the number of images (and the number of HTTP requests, through sprites and such);
-I> * how to not use images (data URIs);
+I> * how not to use images (data URIs);
 I> * and again, what formats to use (“…or SVG?”).
 I>
 I> These topics, without the redundancy of the formats and compression questions, are exactly the ones we should still focus on today.
 But although I’ve debated to make image optimization a part of this book, it’s not _CSS_ optimization—it’s image optimization.
-And Addy Osmani had just written [such a book](https://images.guide/).
+And Addy Osmani has just written [such a book](https://images.guide/).

 ## Quality